William Quarles (cricketer)

-William Quarles (1800–1879) was an English first-class cricketer associated with Norfolk who was active in the 1820s.
+William Quarles (1800–1879) was an English cricketer associated with Norfolk who was active in the 1820s.
 He also played for Suffolk.
 Quarles' batting style is unknown.

-Quarles made a single first-class appearance for Norfolk against the Marylebone Cricket Club (MCC) at Lord's in 1820.
+Quarles made a single appearance for Norfolk against the Marylebone Cricket Club (MCC) at Lord's in 1820.
 The MCC scored 473 all out in their first-innings, in response Norfolk managed just 92, with Quarles batting at number eleven and ending unbeaten on 0.
 The MCC fared less well in their second-innings with a total of 108.
 This gave them a lead of 489 over Norfolk, which was more than enough as Norfolk were dismissed for 72, with Quarles himself making 2 runs before he was dismissed by William Ward.
 The MCC's final margin of victory was 417 runs.
-A decade later he appeared in his second first-class match, this time for Suffolk against the MCC at Field Lane, Bury St Edmunds.
+A decade later he appeared in his second match, this time for Suffolk against the MCC at Field Lane, Bury St Edmunds.
 The MCC made 100 all out in their first-innings, with Suffolk making 74 in response, with Quarles being dismissed for a duck by Herbert Jenner.
 The MCC were bowled out for 68 in their second-innings, leaving Suffolk with a total of 95 to chase.
 However, Suffolk well just short in being bowled out for 82, with Quarles contributing 4 to the total before he was dismissed by Ned Wenman.